-Metrics and progress tracking go a long way to helping one try to stay fit and healthy.
+Metrics and progress tracking goes a long way to helping one try to stay fit and healthy.
 For those who opt to this with the help of an Android smartwatch, they have plenty of fitness apps to help them stay in shape.

-In this post, we will be analyzing 10 fitness apps, all for Android Wear smartwatches, to see what each of them have to offer the gym enthusiast in you.
-We’ll be featuring each app’s best quality, the thing that separates it from the other in the list and how you can utilize them in the best way possible.
+In this post, we will be analyzing five fitness apps, all for Android Wear smartwatches, to see what each of them have to offer the gym enthusiast in you.
+We’ll be featuring each app’s best quality, the thing that separates it from the other in the list, and how you can utilize them in the best way possible.

 Best for: Tracking fitness data, syncing fitness data from other such apps

-This app records your speed, route, race and elevation, sleep time, weight and nutrition, generate reports from the collected data, and even support data synchronization from numerous supported apps.
+This app records your speed, route, race, and elevation, sleep time, weight and nutrition, generate reports from the collected data, and even support data synchronization from numerous supported apps.

-Google Fit routinely track your fitness data using your Android Wear device.
+Google Fit routinely tracks your fitness data using your Android Wear device.
 You won’t need to bring your smartphone with you, as your smartwatch will track your data and later sync with the Google Fit on your phone.

 Best for: Audio training, Enhanced fitness tracking using GPS, Playing music directly while doing workouts

-Runtastic uses GPS to track your walks and runs along with distance, duration, elevation, cycling, walking and jogging.
+Runtastic uses GPS to track your walks and runs along with distance, duration, elevation, cycling, walking, and jogging.
 It also calculates the calories you burned through workouts and assists in creating and reaching exercise targets.

-Runtastic includes loads of features such as audio coaching on your personal preferences, real-time workouts using maps and GPS, etc. The app uses advanced graphs and statistics on workouts, live mapping on training sessions and leaderboard to encourage to do better, every time.
+Runtastic includes loads of features such as audio coaching on your personal preferences, real-time workouts using maps and GPS, etc. The app uses advanced graphs and statistics on exercises, live mapping on training sessions, and a leaderboard to encourage them to do better, every time.

 Best for: Following 300+ bundled exercises, Synchronizing exercise data with other Android devices

-After you complete your workout, you’re navigated to the history page, which shows your previous reports as well as the latest one to give you an idea of your improvement in the current session.
+After you complete your workout, you’ve navigated to the history page, which shows your previous reports as well as the latest one to give you an idea of your improvement in the current session.

 Progression also has a rest timer, which ensures you get enough rest after regular time intervals.
-The app comes with 300+ fun exercise modules that helps you exercise better.
+The app comes with 300+ fun exercise modules that help you exercise better.

 Best for: Maintaining manual workout logs, Setting times for the workout sessions

 Even the manual “workout log and fitness journal” feature works perfectly without Android Wear and helps you maintain a diary of your workouts.

 Best for: Tracking times of workout sessions

 iCount Timer works as a timer plus counter for all your workouts in a beautiful interface.
 The app includes a timer with different intervals and many rounds.
 It also counts repetitions for your workout session.

-iCount Timer can be used in various exercises and includes a timer mode where you can use this app for HIIT training, Crossfit training, cycling, running, stretching, interval workouts and many more.
+iCount Timer can be used in various exercises and includes a timer mode where you can use this app for HIIT training, Crossfit training, cycling, running, stretching, interval workouts, and many more.